lcmeyer37/carUFP/README.md

 So, along with this README.md file, you also have the CarND-Capstone-master, that contains the files necessary for compilation of this project.

 This final project is done in groups.
-The group for this project consist of the following:
+The group for this project consist of the following members:

 ### Team Members
 * Alan Hekle (alanhekle@hotmail.com) (slack: @theaisback)